 Credit earned at State Tech through the Dual Credit/Dual Enrollment Program is transferable to other colleges and universities according to their respective transfer policies.
 Not all classes transfer to every college or university.
 Students are encouraged to contact the Director of Admissions or Registrar at the college or university of their choice for questions regarding acceptance and transferability of credit courses.

-To request a copy of your State Technical College of Missouri transcript for other institutions, students must complete a Transcript Request Form.
-A Transcript Request Form can be found by logging into your EagleOnline account or by clicking HERE.
-If you do not have your student ID number, write “unknown” on that line and fill in your social security number.
+To request a State Tech transcript for other institutions, students must complete a Transcript Request Form and submit it to the Academic Records Office.
+A Transcript Request Form can be found by accessing EagleOnline or by clicking HERE.
+Students who do not have their student ID number, should write “unknown” on that line and fill in their social security number.
 The State Tech Academic Records Office’s address and contact information is included on the form.
 Transcripts are not issued to or for students who have financial obligations to the college until those obligations are paid in full.

 The State Tech Dual Credit/Dual Enrollment Program adheres to all FERPA policies.
 According to ed.gov, “When a student turns 18 years old or enters a postsecondary institution at any age, all rights afforded to you as a parent under FERPA transfer to the student.”
 To learn more about FERPA, please click HERE.
-In order for other individuals to have access to a student’s educational files, financial information or student accounts, the student must complete the Academic and Financial Information Release section of the Dual Credit/Dual Enrollment Registration and Academic and Financial Information Release Form that is distributed at the time of registration.
+In order for other individuals to have access to discuss a student’s academic and/or financial records with college personnel, students must complete the Academic and Financial Information Release section of the Dual Credit/Dual Enrollment Registration and Academic and Financial Information Release Form that is distributed at the time of registration.

 State Tech dual credit/dual enrollment students may apply for admission to State Tech as degree-seeking students.
 State Tech dual credit/dual enrollment course work that is satisfactorily completed may be applied toward a degree program.
 Application for Admission to State Tech can be found at www.statetechmo.edu/apply/.
 Questions about applying for a technical program at State Tech after high school can be directed to the Admissions Office at firstname.lastname@example.org or (573) 897-5000.